SAP-samples/teched2023-DT260/exercises/ex2/README.md

 ## Exercise 2.4 Extraction in Source system
 In the following exercise you will learn how extract data in source system.
-The extraction screen provides a list of all the reports or transactions configured in the Define Test Specification screen.
+The extraction screen provides a list of all the reports or transactions configured in the Project.
 The data for such reports can be extracted from this screen.
 The reports are shown in a tree structure with the hierarchy as Business Area >  Business Group  Type  > Report Name > System names.
 Extraction of reports is performed only on the leaf nodes, which are on the nodes where System IDs are present.

 ### Exercise 2.4.1 Execute extraction
 1. Click on back button and double click on Execute Data Extraction step.